infotexture/ot-mkdocs-demo/docs/topics/using-project-files.md

         -   an `id` used to refer to this context from other projects
         -   a series of `input` files \(DITA maps\)
-        -   a `profile` with a series of DITAVAL files used to filter the content
+        -   a `profile` with a series of DITAVAL files used to filter the content of all publications in the deliverable
     -   an `output` location \(relative to the CLI --output directory\)

     -   a `publication` that defines:
         -   an output format via `transtype`, and
         -   a series of parameters to set for this transformation type, specified via `name` and either `href`, `path`, or `value`
+        -   a `profile` with any additional DITAVAL files used to filter the content of the publication \(in addition to those specified for the deliverable context\)

 **Tip:**